 Students pursuing a bachelor of science in environmental biology study a core of environmental science courses in permaculture, ecology, biology and chemistry.
 Those sciences are paired with interdisciplinary studies in the social sciences and humanities, including environmental economics or anthropology.
 The curriculum is focused on fieldwork, with practical research and application at the core of student learning.
 All students conduct a senior project, many of which involve developing proposals for real landowners and land-use agencies in the local community.

 Students in the Department of Environmental Studies conduct research in local communities, including the coniferous forest of the John Blodgett Arboretum, the riparian corridors of the Gales Creek and Tualatin River watersheds, and the 300-acre Fernhill Wetlands.
-Pacific’s B Street Farm, less than one mile from the Forest Grove campus, also provides a hands-on research and learning lab for students.
+Pacific’s B Street Living Museum, less than one mile from the Forest Grove campus, also provides a hands-on research and learning lab for students.
 Regionally, there are many exemplary resources available within a one- to two-hour drive from campus, such as the Willamette and Columbia rivers, Tillamook and Willapa bays and the forests of the Coast and Cascade ranges.

 Students who earn bachelor of science in environmental biology from Pacific are well prepared for careers or graduate studies in the biological sciences.
 Students have gained academic and research experience and have built connections with local environmental organizations.
 Students may go on to graduate studies or to jobs in consulting, restoration and government.